-Candidates should normally have obtained at least Second Class Honours in their primary degree and present satisfactory evidence of an interest in educational studies and appropriate professional experience.
-Candidates will be required to present for interview.
+Candidates should normally have obtained at least second class honours in their primary degree.
+They must present satisfactory evidence of an interest in educational studies and/or appropriate professional experience in education.
+Candidates may be required to present for interview.
+Applicants whose first language is not English or Irish will be required to provide appropriate evidence of competence in English.